Texas Rental Laws - An Overview of Landlord-Tenant Rights in Austin

 Landlords Rights & Responsibilities in Texas

-• Enter rented premises to perform important obligations, such as inspecting the unit or perform repairs.
+• Enter rented premises to perform important obligations, such as inspecting the unit or performing repairs.

-• Evict a Texas tenant for not abiding by the terms of the lease agreement .
-For example, not paying rent when it’s due.
-A landlord may impose late fees if the rent remains unpaid.
+• Evict a tenant for not abiding by the terms of the lease agreement.
+For example, failing to pay rent when it is due.
+An owner may impose fees if the rent remains unpaid.

-• Increase the rent amount while abiding by the rental and leasing law.
+• Increase the rent amount while abiding by rental and leasing laws.

-• Be served with an appropriate written notice when tenants are looking to leave their premises.
+• Be served with appropriate written notice when tenants are looking to leave the premises.

-As for landlord responsibilities, you are expected to :
+As for owner responsibilities, you are expected to:

-• Provide a unit that is livable per the Texas Warranty of Habitability.
+• Provide a unit that is livable under the Texas Warranty of Habitability.

-• Ensure the tenant lives in peace and quiet, away from any unreasonable disturbances or annoyances.
+• Ensure the renter lives in peace, free from unreasonable disturbances or annoyances.

-• Follow the eviction process in accordance with the state’s laws when seeking to evict tenants from the rental property.
+• Follow the eviction process in accordance with state law when seeking to remove residents from a rental property.

 • Make requested and necessary repairs promptly.

-• Adhere to the terms of the Fair Housing Act.
+• Adhere to the requirements of the Fair Housing Act.

 Renters Rights & Responsibilities in Texas

-• Remain in their rented residence until the landlord has followed the proper eviction procedures.
+• Remain in their rented residence until the owner has followed the proper eviction procedures.

-• Live in a property that abides by the Texas property code.
+• Live in a property that abides by the property code.

 • Enjoy the property in quiet and peace, devoid of unnecessary annoyances.

-• Be served a notice when their Texas landlord is looking to make changes to the terms of the written lease agreement.
+• Be served a notice when their owner is looking to make changes to the terms of the written agreement.

 • Have repairs made within a reasonable period.

-• Pay the required security deposit and late fees when necessary.
+• Pay the required security deposit and fees when necessary.

 texas landlord tenant laws and security deposit

-Your tenants also have certain responsibilities to uphold, including:
+Your residents also have certain responsibilities to uphold, including:

 • Abiding by all terms of the leasing agreement.
 For example, not to illegally sublet the unit or exceed the rental limit.